aliyun/terraform-provider-alicloud/website/docs/d/threat_detection_assets.html.markdown

 ## Argument Reference

 The following arguments are supported:
-* `criteria` - (ForceNew,Optional) Set the conditions for searching assets.
+* `criteria` - (ForceNew, Optional) Set the conditions for searching assets.
 This parameter is in JSON format.
 Note the case when you enter the parameter. **NOTE:** You can search for assets by using conditions such as the instance ID, instance name, VPC ID, region, and public IP address of the asset.
-* `importance` - (ForceNew,Optional) Set asset importance.
+* `importance` - (ForceNew, Optional) Set asset importance.
 Value:
   - **2**: Significant assets
   - **1**: General assets
   - **0**: Test asset
-* `logical_exp` - (ForceNew,Optional) Set the logical relationship between multiple search conditions.
+* `logical_exp` - (ForceNew, Optional) Set the logical relationship between multiple search conditions.
 The default value is **OR**.
 Valid values:
   - **OR**: indicates that the relationship between multiple search conditions is **OR**.
   - **AND**: indicates that the relationship between multiple search conditions is **AND**.
-* `machine_types` - (ForceNew,Optional) The type of asset to query.
+* `machine_types` - (ForceNew, Optional) The type of asset to query.
 Value:
   - **ecs**: server.
   - **cloud_product**: Cloud product.
 * `no_group_trace` - (Optional, ForceNew) Specifies whether to internationalize the name of the default group.
 Default value: false